animeshkarmakarAK/animeshkarmakarAK/README.md

   - Led this project.
 Technologies and features: Laravel, jQuery, Multi-threading, bulk insert, Redis cache.
 5. MicroCredit Management System.
 PHP/Laravel, Redis, jQuery, Bootstrap.
   - led this project.
 Managed a team.
 Build and refactor many features.
 Establish apache kafka for data syncing between 65 databases.
+6. Uddokta Eksheba
+  - Led this project.
+Developed RTO management module and improved legacy code & improved page rendering performance by 2X.
-6. Nise3(National Intelligence for skills, education, employment and entrepreneurship) -- Lumen(backend), React.js(frontend).
+7. Nise3(National Intelligence for skills, education, employment and entrepreneurship) -- Lumen(backend), React.js(frontend).
   - Wrote api's for micro-services in lumen.
 Also worked as a frontend engineer and built many reusable components using React.js and Redux.
-7. Skills and Certificate (Nominated and placed 2nd by dpg.gov.bd)
+8. Skills and Certificate (Nominated and placed 2nd by dpg.gov.bd)
   - Built an idp server for user login.
 Build many features.
 Managed a small team.
-8. eporcha
+9. eporcha
   - Worked as a full stack engineer.
 Built many features like a calender management module for bangladesh govt holiday.
   - Leading a small team to built a module named draft khatian.
   - Built a web map to search mouja and do application for khatian using javascript, Leaflet.js, turf.js, nominatim api and openstreet world map.
-9. Bitac Skill and certificate Management
+10. Bitac Skill and certificate Management
    - A user hierarcy tree using D3.js where an admin user can CRUD on this tree.
    - Worked in fullstack using laravel, Bootstrap, jQuery, vanilla js, D3.js etc.